 Bitcoin exchange rates aren’t set by LocalBitcoins — instead, they’re set by individual buyers and sellers on the platform.
 Because of this, exchange rates can vary.

 When you buy bitcoin, you could theoretically get an exchange rate that matches the mid-market rate.
-However, this is unlikely because many users want to make at least a little profit from selling bitcoins.
+However, this is unlikely because many users want to make at least a little profit for selling bitcoin.

 More often, you’ll get an exchange rate that’s worse than the mid-market rate.
 The best online offers often hover around 1% above the mid-market rate.
-As an example, let’s say one bitcoin is worth $1,000.
-In that case, someone may sell a bitcoin to you for $1,010 instead.
+As an example, let’s say one bitcoin is worth US$1,000.
+In that case, someone may sell a bitcoin to you for US$1,010 instead.

 If you’re willing to make bitcoin trades in person, you’ll often find even better exchange rates.